Lucas-Armand/AI-powered-platform-to-support-investment-decisions/README.md

  * Enabled parameterization of buckets and time granularity for future flexibility
  * Documented progress, prepared for custom period combination and AI on next days

+## DAY 3 – LLM Integration & Async Insights
+* Added services/insights.py with analyze_columns_with_llm() that:
+  * builds a few-shot prompt from df.head(3)
+  * calls the Mistral model via Ollama
+  * parses JSON output (time/category/numeric columns + optional merge_code)
+  * applies merge_code in a lightweight sandbox *Implemented background thread that generates suggestions immediately after upload and stores them as JSON in temp/suggestions/{file_id}.json.
+* Streamlit “Analyze” page now:
+  * polls for the suggestion file,
+  * shows LLM Suggestion banner and LLM Advice rationale,
+  * pre-selects suggested columns in the UI,
+  * falls back if the LLM is offline.
+  * Wrote a little more pytest test_insights.py plus coverage for fallback mode.
+  * Updated README